1.0 Don't Stress!

 Git is actually a collection of many small tools, each doing one small part of the job, which can be recombined (by experts) to perform powerful operations.
 Git has a lot of complexity and many dependencies, so that most people end up installing it via some kind of package manager, simply because the creation of complicated binary packages is best delegated to people skilled in their creation.
 Normal Git users are not expected to build Git from source and install it themselves.

 Fossil is a single self-contained stand-alone executable which depends only on common platform libraries in its default configuration.
 To install one of our precompiled binaries, unpack the executable from the archive and put it somewhere in your PATH.
 To uninstall it, delete the executable.

 This policy is particularly useful when running Fossil inside a restrictive container, anything from classic chroot jails to modern OS-level virtualization mechanisms such as Docker.
-Our stock Dockerfile creates a ~4 MiB OCI image on 64-bit Linux, including a capable Busybox environment for live diagnostics of the running container.
+Our stock container image is under 8 MB when uncompressed and running.
+It contains nothing but a single statically-linked binary.

 Full static linking is easier on Windows, so our precompiled Windows binaries are just a ZIP archive containing only "fossil.exe".
 There is no "setup.exe" to run.

 Fossil is easy to build from sources.
 Just run "./configure && make" on POSIX systems and "nmake /f Makefile.msc" on Windows.